What Does Check Engine Light Mean, Possible Causes and How to Fix

 By taking off the gas cap and reinstalling it properly and firmly, you can try to get the light to turn off.
 On some automobiles, the writing should be facing you; as this varies from vehicle to vehicle, this may have been the cause of why it was backward.

-After an oil change, how do you reset the check engine light?
+How do you reset the check engine light?

 The two required tools, a wrench and an Onboard Diagnostic reader like the Kobra OBD scanner, are inexpensive.
 You may assess engine codes with the aid of this reader and fix them.
 Following a new oil change, these instructions will assist you in turning off the check engine light: